-About Rock Wool Manufacturing
+Rock Wool Manufacturing History and Asbestos

 Rock Wool makes various insulating products, including mineral board, metal mesh blankets, lamella, soundproofing and fireproofing board, safing board, deck plugs, marine board, and a variety of pipe insulation products.

 Many insulation manufacturers once used asbestos in products.
 This natural mineral was valuable in manufacturing for millennia because it has insulating and fireproofing qualities.

 Thousands of people were put at risk for asbestos exposure because of these few products.
 Workers in Rock Wool’s manufacturing facilities were at particular risk because they handled the asbestos during the manufacturing process.
 As asbestos is manipulated, it sheds sharp microscopic fibers.